Note: This post was updated in February 2023.

 If you’d rather have a PPC expert implement them for you, we’re always willing to help.
 Request a free proposal from our team now to see what results we can bring for your traffic, conversions, and sales.

-Of course, don’t forget that SEO, social media advertising, and conversion rate optimization will also play a role in the success of your paid search advertising.
-We live in a world where customers are constantly bouncing from one channel to another, which means you need to appropriately configure your digital marketing efforts to take advantage — as our client Tactipup did.
+We live in a world where customers are constantly bouncing from one channel to another, which means you need to appropriately configure your digital marketing efforts to take advantage — as our client Tactipup did with its unique combination of Google and Facebook ads.

 Until then, check out our other Google Ads resources below to help you optimize your paid advertising campaigns.